 The Department must maintain an employee disqualification list for home health agencies.
-The terms "knowingly" and "recklessly" are defined for placement on the employee disqualification list and the culpable mental state relates only to the conduct that resulted in the abuse or neglect (Section 197.500).
+The terms "knowingly" and "recklessly" are defined for placement on the employee disqualification list for employees of entities licensed pursuant to Chapter 197, RSMo that have been finally determined by the Department to have abused and neglected a patient.
+"Abuse" and "neglect" have the same meaning as specified in Section 198.006.
+A person acts "knowingly" with respect to the person's conduct when a reasonable person would be aware of the nature of the person's conduct (Section 197.500).